tynman/mycology/recipes/pan-cyan.md

 3. Sterilization/Pasteurization
-Steps
-Load the prepared substrate into mycobags or large glass jars.
+- Load the prepared substrate into mycobags or large glass jars.
-For sterilization, pressure cook for 1.5 hours at 17psi or 2 hours at 15psi.
+- For sterilization, pressure cook for 1.5 hours at 17psi or 2 hours at 15psi.
-For pasteurization, heat the substrate to 140F and maintain for 60 minutes.
+- For pasteurization, heat the substrate to 140F and maintain for 60 minutes.
-Optionally use a sous vide cooker for pasteurization for 5 hours or overnight.
+- Optionally use a sous vide cooker for pasteurization for 5 hours or overnight.

 ```mermaid
 flowchart TD